Game User Experience (GUX)

 User Experience Planning

-Although I was embedded in the Web Dev team, I had known that I wanted to go into User Experience and specifically focus on Usability from the time I first spoke with Dene Grigar, the Director of the CMDC program who teaches Senior Seminar.
-She allowed me to contribute to the class and my respective team as anyone normally would but also allowed me to seek out tasks and problems that I could help with relating to my career goal.
+Although I was embedded in the Web Dev team, I knew from the start that I wanted to go into User Experience and specifically focus on Usability.
+I was allowed to contribute to the class and my respective team as anyone normally would but also to seek out tasks and problems that I could help with relating to my career goal.
 I created a UX Recommendation 🗗 to help bring awareness of how UX fits in with the project overall and to make some suggestions about UX methods we could use.

 We didn't have a lot of time to work on this project (one semester, which is about 16 weeks), so I had to be careful what UX methods I recommended and invested precious time in preparing for and performing.
 I created a survey to gather first impressions of the game from my classmates who all were supposed to be playing each weekly build.
 I compiled a list of UX Heuristics 🗗 and VR Principles 🗗 to help anyone who needed some guidelines to asses their work.
 After researching how to conduct a Usability Study 🗗, I created a document to help prioritize the necessary user tasks and client goals 🗗 for the game and websites. and planned and executed Usability testing with and without users.